volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 };
 ```

-In the example above we created a simple component that has an access to the **<div class="App">** DOM node.
+In the above example, we have created a simple component that has access to the **div** with the **App** class DOM node.

-We also have a button, clicking on which gets the size of an elements and its position in the viewport.
+We also have a button that, when clicked, displays the size of an element and its position in the viewport.

-In this simple example we are sure that the accessed element is mounted after clicking on a **button**, so we can add a small hint to the TypeScript:
+In this simple example, we are sure that the element being accessed is mounted after clicking a **button**, so we can add a little hint in the TypeScript:

 ```tsx
 // ...